A Poppy

 Memorial

-Whitwell SS Mary & Radegund Church N E Howell memorial
+Whitwell SS Mary & Rhadegund Church N E Howell memorial

-Whitwell SS Mary & Radegund Church G S Morse memorial
+Whitwell SS Mary & Rhadegund Church G S Morse memorial

-Whitwell SS Mary & Radegund Church B Ussher memorial
+Whitwell SS Mary & Rhadegund Church B Ussher memorial

-Whitwell SS Mary & Radegund Church S Ussher memorial
+Whitwell SS Mary & Rhadegund Church S Ussher memorial

-Whitwell SS Mary & Radegund Church F R Elderton memorial
+Whitwell SS Mary & Rhadegund Church F R Elderton memorial

 Inscription